 When it comes to the back seat, things are a little different compared to before.
 The previous model Isuzu MU-X was one of the few cars with three ISOFix across the second-row seats.
 In the new 2022 Isuzu MU-X, there are ISOFix in the two outer second-row seats and top tether anchorages on the back of all three second-row seatbacks.

 Similar to the old MU-X, the top tether anchorages are quite far down the seatbacks, so there are some considerations for installing child seats, for some rear-facing child seats and capsules you will need an extension strap and when the third-row seats are folded flat then it is quite hard to access the top tether anchorages as the seats partially cover them, so it is best to install your child seats before filling your boot with all your camping gear!

 There are no top tether anchorages in the third-row seats so you can't install child seats back there.
-I'd hoped Isuzu would try to match the Ford Everest with third-row anchorages.

 I could fit three child seats across the second-row seats, the seat is also spacious and wide enough that I could also fit between two child seats, or in an outer seat beside two child seats.